 The safe employment of staff is the first step to safeguarding and promoting the welfare of children in education.
 Apricot Online Ltd is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is recognised that this can only be achieved through sound procedures, good inter-agency cooperation and the employment and retention of competent, motivated staff, suited to, and fulfilled in the roles they undertake.
+It is recognised that this can only be achieved through sound procedures, good inter-agency cooperation and the employment and retention of competent, motivated staff suited to the roles they undertake.

 All employees of Apricot have QTS, enhanced DBS, and are checked against Prohibition of Teaching with Employer Access.
-We do not use volunteers or any other workers than our employees.
-We maintain a Single Central Record and forward this to clients on request.
+We do not use volunteers or any other workers than our own employees.
+We maintain a Single Central Record.
 All teachers are experienced in addressing complex needs, challenging behaviours, and compensating for gaps in education due to non-attendance at mainstream.

 Keeping Children Safe in Education (DfE, 2019) identifies schools and colleges as being an important part of the wider safeguarding system for children, their staff being in a position to identify concerns early, provide help for children, and prevent concerns from escalating.
-The information on these safeguarding pages is provided to support the work of Apricot, to keep our staff updated on key issues and requirements and to support with training needs to ensure they are equipped to meet the demanded of this challenging work and engage effectively with our clients.
+Safeguarding pages on our secure learning platform are updated routinely to support the work of Apricot, to keep our staff updated on key issues and requirements, and to support with training needs to ensure they are equipped to meet the demands of this challenging work and engage effectively with all stakeholders.

 - Protecting children from maltreatment